AVulcanMan/aDash/README.md

 # aDash
-Admin dashboard project created for Odin Project
+The 24th century dashboard for all Starfleet Captains and Admirals